-- To the FTB and the Controller for reimbursement of associated administrative costs, and - To the Fund.
+- To the FTB and the Controller for reimbursement of associated administrative costs, and - To the State Department of Public Health to administer the Program.

 The FTB would be required to estimate by September 1 of each calendar year, starting with the second calendar year that the Fund appears on the tax return, whether contributions made would be equal to or exceed \$250,000.
 If the estimated contributions are less than \$250,000, the law authorizing designations for the Fund would become inoperative for taxable years beginning on or after January 1 of that calendar year and repealed as of December 1 of that year.